ajitesh13/webextension-activity-reporter/README.md

 To understand the activity Log in a more detailed way or for using it in a more effective manner, click [here](UNDERSTANDINGTHEAPI.md)

+### \*\* Currently this particular webextension API has been pulled back by Moz

 ## Some Todos for further development of the project:

-* [x] Listing out all the extensions, currently activated in Firefox Browser
+- [x] Listing out all the extensions, currently activated in Firefox Browser
-* [x] Real time activity log of each extensions in tabular format
+- [x] Real time activity log of each extensions in tabular format
-* [x] Real time activity log of each extensions in tree view format
+- [x] Real time activity log of each extensions in tree view format
-* [x] Load the activity log to file in .txt format
+- [x] Load the activity log to file in .txt format
-* [ ] Load the activity log to file in .json format
+- [ ] Load the activity log to file in .json format
-* [ ] Listing out the extensions, which are activated in the current browser tab
+- [ ] Listing out the extensions, which are activated in the current browser tab

 ## Contributions

-* For existing bugs and adding more features open a issue [here](https://github.com/Ajitesh13/Extension-Activity-Monitor/issues).
+- For existing bugs and adding more features open a issue [here](https://github.com/Ajitesh13/Extension-Activity-Monitor/issues).
-* Feel free to open a PR if you want to contribute in this awesome project, please try to maintain all the ES6 coding standards.
+- Feel free to open a PR if you want to contribute in this awesome project, please try to maintain all the ES6 coding standards.
 As this will enabling us to keep the code updated according to the latest released Gecko Engine( currently it is tested with Gecko/20100101 Firefox/76.0)

 ## Licence